kianzohoury/VAE/README.md

 #### Reconstruction Error
 How do we ensure that $X' \approx X$?
-Like many convex optimization (minimization) problems, we iteratively update the model's parameters using gradient descent, which requires us to compute the gradient of some cost function w.r.t the parameters.
+Like many convex optimization (minimization) problems, we iteratively update the model's parameters $\theta$ using gradient descent, which requires us to compute the gradient of some cost function w.r.t $\theta$.
 Two commonly used cost functions for autoencoders include: _Binary Cross Entropy (BCE)_ and _Mean Squared Error (MSE)_.
 While both have been successfully used in practice, there are reasons why MSE may actually be a safer choice (in fact, I had better results with it,